-Neither Ed or Tim had previously owned a Cub, and since they had neither the time nor talent to restore one, it was sent to American Legend for a complete rebuild.
+Neither Ed nor Tim had previously owned a Cub, and since they had neither the time nor talent to restore one, it was sent to American Legend for a complete rebuild.

 In December 2008, Ed and Tim arrived in Sulphur Springs, Texas, to retrieve their newly restored Cub.
-According to Ed, "Probably the one single thing that blew them away was the high gloss black finish on the floorboards, they look like a baby grand piano.
+According to Ed, "Probably the one single thing that blew us away was the high gloss black finish on the floorboards.
+They look like a baby grand piano.
 Now, whoever gets into the plane has to first put on surgical booties over their shoes."

-After thanking all the Legend workers who did such a fabulous job, they left Sulphur Springs on a 1,200-mile journey to Palm Beach, Forida, where Ed has a home.
-Ed commented it was "a perfect first flight taking 17 hours, over 2 days.
+After thanking all the workers at American Legend, "who did such a fabulous job," they left Sulphur Springs on a 1,200-mile journey to Palm Beach, Forida where Ed has a home.
+Ed commented, "It was a perfect first flight, taking 17 hours over 2 days."
 In May 2008, Ed flew another 1,200-mile trip from Florida to Long Island where the plane is now based.

 Photos taken before restoration:

 This original 1946 Piper Cub, model J3C-65, aircraft was received in storm damaged condition.
 It arrived disassembled from Joe Dobransky of Allen, Texas.
 Upon inspection, it was noted that although many parts were reusable, most were in deteriorated and non-airworthy condition.
 Modifications and repairs included the following.